analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 The issues above are usually caused by a missing or improperly set "MAXIM_PATH" global settings.json variable.

-If you see the issues below ensure that you have set "MAXIM_PATH" in your _global_ user settings.json file, and that this path matches the location of the Microcontroller SDK installation on your system.
+If you see the issues below ensure that you have set "MAXIM_PATH" in your _global_ user settings.json file, and that this path matches the location of the MSDK installation on your system.

 This can be resolved by double checking that the [Installation](#installation) procedure has been followed exactly.